How do guarantor loans work?

 Your property will be sold first

-Should you still not be able to make your home loan repayments, lenders will always take action on your property first before making the guarantor liable to pay out the outstanding debt.
+If you cannot make your home loan repayments, then lenders will always take action on your property first before making the guarantor liable to pay out the outstanding debt.

 Of course, it’s important to bear in mind that repossession will only commence if the mortgage has been in arrears for 90-180 days.

 What if the sale of your child’s property isn’t enough to cover the home loan?